-Carrier RNA should be used to prevent the loss of nucleic acids during the procedure (see page 16 for information about the use of carrier RNA).
+Carrier RNA should be used in the nucleic acid purification protocol to prevent the loss of nucleic acids during the procedure (see page 15 for information about the use of carrier RNA).

 The processing of samples with very high inhibitor contents, such as urine or fecal suspensions, may require a reduction in sample input volume and/or an extra pretreatment to remove inhibitors.
 To reduce the input volume, use 25-50 μl of the sample and adjust the volume to 200 μl with PBS or 0.9% NaCl.